dinhomathias/Amc/Hosting-your-bot.md

 Once you received that information, you can connect to the server via SSH.

+> Note that although the explanations below mention entering your password, it is strongly recommended to authenticate using a [SSH public key](https://www.ssh.com/academy/ssh/public-key-authentication) instead of the password.
+You can read [this explanation](https://www.ssh.com/academy/ssh/keygen) on how to generate keys and send the public key to the server, or check your VPS provider's documentation.

 #### Linux
 Run the following command in the terminal and replace `<user>` with your username and `<ip>` with your servers IP address: